 As you might imagine, pillows become very important when dealing with neck issues.
 Feather pillows easily conform, which can prove useful when treating a sore neck, while memory foam pillows can assist in proper spinal alignment.
 Generally speaking, you’ll want to avoid high and stiff pillows that keep your neck flexed.
 You’ll want to match your pillow height with your preferred sleep position: too high or low can constrict breathing and strain your neck muscles.

-- For back sleepers, consider a thinner pillow, keeping your curve of neck like that of good posture.
+For back sleepers, consider a thinner pillow, keeping your curve neck like that of good posture.
 An additional rounded neck pillow can help support that curve as well.
-For a DIY-approach, try stuffing a rolled-up towel into a flatter pillow’s case and position under neck.
+For a DIY approach, try stuffing a rolled-up towel into a flatter pillow’s case and position it under the neck.

-- For side sleepers, consider using a pillow higher under the neck than the head to ensure neck and head are positioned in the middle of your shoulders.
+For side sleepers, consider using a pillow higher under the neck than the head to ensure the neck and head are positioned in the middle of your shoulders.

 Let’s address the elephant in the room: Sleeping on your stomach is almost never a good decision.
 It flattens the natural curve of your spine and invites pain all over, including the neck.
 Your head is forced to awkwardly turn to either side, putting undue stress on your muscles.
 If you can’t seem to sleep any other way, consider sleeping without a pillow at all.
 Side and back sleep positions are much preferable, and varying your sleep position throughout the night may be the best solution.